BNSC1/android-notes/README.md

 Staged rollout to control percentage of users to release to, to collect possible issues before fully release

+How to change parameters in an app without updating?:
+1. download configurations from remote server
+2. Firebase Remote Config

+Obfuscation: intentionally making code more difficult to understand, by renaming classes, variables, and methods to meaningless or cryptic names.
+The goal of obfuscation is to make it harder for someone to reverse engineer the code or extract sensitive information from it.

+Minification: reduce the size of code by removing unnecessary characters such as whitespace, comments, and unused code.
+The goal of minification is to reduce the size of the code, which can make the app load faster and use less storage space.

 # Programming basics

 SOLID: